ebzzry/ebzzry.github.io/en/fkd/frog.md

 <a name="installation"></a> Installation
 ----------------------------------------

-In the succeeding sections, let’s presume that your username is `ogag`, and your home directory is `/home/ogag/`.
+In the succeeding sections, let’s presume that your username is `vakelo`, and your home directory is `/home/vakelo/`.

 To install Frog, you need to install Racket, first.
 Chances are, your package manager already has